Suor/funcy/docs/seqs.rst

     Natural use case for :func:`keep` is data extraction or recognition that could eventually fail::

-        # Extract numbers from words:
+        # Extract numbers from words
         keep(re_finder(r'\d+'), words)

-        # Recognize as many colors by name as possible:
+        # Recognize as many colors by name as possible
         keep(COLOR_BY_NAME.get, color_names)

     An iterator version can be useful when you don't need or not sure you need the whole sequence.
 For example, you can use :func:`first` - :func:`ikeep` combo to find out first match::